 The Basel III quantitative requirements include an increase as of 2015 in the minimum common equity Tier 1 capital ratio from 2 per cent. to 4.5 per cent. and in the new core Tier 1 capital ratio from 4 per cent. to 6 per cent. of risk-weighted assets, the introduction of a capital conservation buffer of 2.5 per cent. to be made up of common equity as of 2019, thereby raising (i) the minimum common equity capital ratio from 4.5 per cent. to an effective 7 per cent., (ii) the Tier 1 capital ratio from 6 per cent. to 8.5 per cent., and (iii) the minimum total capital ratio from 8 per cent. to 10.5 per cent. of risk weighted assets.
 Further, the Basel III quantitative requirements implement a maximum leverage ratio of 3 per cent. during an initial testing phase.
 National regulators will, as of 2019, be able to impose an additional counter-cyclical capital buffer of up to 2.5 per cent. in periods of rapid aggregate credit growth which aggravate system-wide risk.
-Systemically important banks will be required to have loss absorbing capacity in excess of these standards although the detailed requirements remain to be determined.
+Systemically important banks are required to have loss absorbing capacity in excess of these standards.

-In addition, Basel III will enhance the risk coverage of the capital framework, particularly in relation to trading and securitisation activities and counterparty credit risk exposures.
+Basel III also enhances the risk coverage of the capital framework, particularly in relation to trading and securitisation activities and counterparty credit risk exposures.

 Under Basel III, banks will be required to meet two new liquidity standards: (i) a liquidity coverage ratio (LCR) and (ii) a net stable funding ratio (NSFR).
 The LCR will require banks to hold an amount of unencumbered, high quality liquid assets that can be used to offset the net cash outflows the bank would encounter under an acute short-term stress scenario specified by supervisors.
 The NSFR will measure the amount of longer-term, stable sources of funding available to a bank relative to the stable funding it requires over a one year period of extended stress, given the liquidity profiles of its assets and its off-balance sheet exposures.
-After an observation period beginning in 2011, the LCR will become binding on 1 January 2015.
+After an observation period beginning in 2011, the LCR will become binding on 1 October 2015.
 The NSFR will move to a minimum standard by 1 January 2018.

-Basel III has been implemented in the EU through amendments to the EU Capital Requirements Directive referred to as CRD IV (with the exception of the trading book and securitisation reforms covered already by CRD III).
-The amending legislation implementing CRD IV was published in the Official Journal of the European Union on 27 June 2013.
-The CRD IV directive governs access to deposit-taking activities while the CRD IV regulation establishes the prudential requirements institutions need to respect.
+Basel III has been implemented in the EU through CRD IV and CRR.
+CRD IV and CRR were published in the Official Journal of the European Union on 27 June 2013.
+Most of the provisions in CRD IV and CRR took effect on 1 January 2014.
+CRD IV governs access to deposit-taking activities while CRR establishes the prudential requirements institutions need to respect.
 The implementation of CRD IV has begun to take effect in Czech national legislation as of 1 January 2013, although certain measures such as those relating to individual capital requirements will be implemented later.
 The full application of all CRD IV measures should be completed by 1 January 2019.